 The growth of the Internet has given all of us the opportunity to reach and connect with people we would never otherwise meet.
 There are many places where people post what they believe on any number of topics, including issues related to faith and reason.
 Twitter, Facebook, Christian and non-Christian message boards; the choices are daunting.
 I get email all the time from believers who have been frustrated by their efforts to share what they believe, particularly when discussing issues of faith with non-believers.
 It can be brutal out there and the level of vitriol and passion is sometimes overwhelming.
 After taking a berating on-line, several people have written to ask if it is still wise to share what we believe on the Internet, given the nature of discourse that often occurs.
-I’ve also struggled with this, even as a Christian apologist!
+I’ve also struggled with this, even as a Christian case maker.
 Given many failures and a few successes, I’d like to offer a few words of advice.

 Our Wisdom Should Guide Our Evangelism